WasiqB/coteafs-selenium/.github/CONTRIBUTING.md

-# Contributing to coteafs-selenium.
+# Contributing to <project-name>.

 :+1: :tada: Firstly, thanks for taking the time to contribute! :tada: :+1:

-The following are set of guidelines for contributing towards this framework on Github.
-These are mostly guidelines, not rules.
-Use your best judgement, and feel free to propose changes to this document in a pull request.
+The following are the set of guidelines for contributing towards this repository on Github.
+These are mostly guidelines , not rules.
+Use your best judgement, and feel free to propose changes to this project in a pull request.

 ## Code Contribution

 ## 1. Where to start from?

-If you've noticed a bug or have a question plesae check the [search the issue tracker][tracker] to see if someone else has already created a ticket.
+If you've noticed a bug or have a question, then kindly [search the issue tracker][tracker] to see if someone else has already created a ticket.
 If not, go ahead and [add one][new issue]!

-## 2. Want to fix an issue or add new feature?
+## 2. Want to fix an issue or add a new feature?

 If this is something you think you can fix, then follow the following steps: